 When it comes to solid floors, they are not as prone to losing heat.
 Solid floors naturally offer more insulation than suspended floors.
 As there are no voids, solid floors hold more heat and don’t let it escape as well.
 However, to meet building regulations there is a need for insulation, either under the concrete floor slab or between the concrete slab and a floor screed.

 Moisture always needs to be controlled and a damp proof membrane is essential.

 There is a wide range of floor insulation products on the market, made from different materials, and all with different thermal resistance and strength.

 Floor insulation’s resistance to conductive heat flow is measured by its thermal resistance or R-value.
 Simply the higher the R-value, the great the insulating properties.
 The thicker the insulation you have, the R-value will increase proportionally.

-Expanded polystyrene, or better known as EPS, is manufactured using small beads of foam.
-Heat is used to expand the beads and bond them together, thus creating a closed cell structure.
-Produced in variety of strengths, it can also be cut specifically to your required depth.
-Which is very useful when using as void fill.
+Expanded polystyrene, better known as EPS, is manufactured using small beads of foam.
+Heat is used to expand the beads and bond them together, thus creating a closed-cell structure.
+Produced in a variety of strengths, it can also be cut specifically to your required depth.
+Which is very useful when used as a void fill.
 EPS is very much the “budget” brand of insulation.

-Commonly known as “rigid boards” a PIR board normally is faced with aluminum foil.
-This foil provides extra insulation properties, thus gives improved thermal retention.
+Commonly known as “rigid boards” a PIR board normally is faced with aluminium foil.
+This foil provides extra insulation properties, thus giving improved thermal retention.

-Made of flexible materials, they are normally lightweight, and trap the heat within the structure.
-Rockwool being an example.
+Made of flexible materials, they are normally lightweight and trap the heat within the structure.
+Rockwool is an example.
 Often used in between timber joists, and on top of concrete.

-I hope that has given you overview of floor insulation, however if you would like u value calculations, or just general advice, please contact us, we love to help.
+I hope that has given you an overview of floor insulation, however, if you would like u value calculations, or just general advice, please contact us, we love to help.